CashScript/cashscript/README.md

 CashScript is a high-level language that allows you to write Bitcoin Cash smart contracts in a straightforward and familiar way.
 Its syntax is inspired by Ethereum's Solidity language, but its functionality is different since the underlying systems have very different fundamentals.
 See the [language documentation](https://cashscript.org/docs/language/) for a full reference of the language.

 ## The CashScript Compiler
 CashScript features a compiler as a standalone command line tool, called `cashc`.
 It can be installed through npm and used to compile `.cash` files into `.json` artifact files.
 These artifact files can be imported into the CashScript JavaScript SDK (or other SDKs in the future).
-Note that the CashScript SDK also has a function to import and compile `.cash` files directly, so it is not required to use the `cashc` command line tool.
+The `cashc` NPM package can also be imported inside JavaScript files to compile `.cash` files without using the command line tool.

 ### Installation
 ```bash